Chart Color Schemes

 AreaSearch analysis reveals Warwick Farm recording weaker employment conditions than most comparable areas nationwide

-As of June 2025, 3,046 residents are employed, with an unemployment rate of 7.2%, which is 3.0% higher than Greater Sydney's rate of 4.2%.
-Workforce participation in Warwick Farm is 46.5%, compared to Greater Sydney's 60.0%.
-Key industries include health care & social assistance, retail trade, and manufacturing.
-Health care & social assistance employs 1.4 times the regional average, while professional & technical services employ only 5.1% of local workers, below Greater Sydney's 11.5%.
+Workforce participation is lower at 46.5%, compared to Greater Sydney's 60.0%.
+Key industries for employment among residents are health care & social assistance, retail trade, and manufacturing, with a particular specialization in health care & social assistance, employing 1.4 times the regional level.
+Professional & technical services employ only 5.1% of local workers, below Greater Sydney's 11.5%.
+The ratio of 0.7 workers per resident indicates higher-than-average employment opportunities locally.

 Frequently Asked Questions - Employment